Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Experimental Validation

 \subsection{Per-Request vs.\ Mission-Level Gap}

-Fig.~\ref{fig:erlang_vs_reference} compares Erlang-B's empirical mission success rate against the independence reference $(1-\varepsilon)^{H}$, computed from the blocking target and the observed number of handovers.
-The reference curve uses the mean handover count H from Table I, obtained under the Proposed method, as the common mission length for all methods.
+Fig.~\ref{fig:erlang_vs_reference} compares Erlang-B's empirical mission success against the independence reference $(1-\varepsilon)^{H}$, using the mean handover count $H$ from Table~I, obtained under the Proposed method, as the common mission length for all methods.

 In S1 through S3, both the empirical rate and the reference exceed 95\%, so per-request blocking is not yet limiting mission reliability.
 In S4, the independence reference drops below 95\% as $H$ increases, consistent with the compounding effect derived in Section IV-D. In S5, the reference falls to approximately 44\%, while Erlang-B achieves 69.9\%.
 The empirical rate exceeds the reference in every scenario since blocked UAVs leave the system and reduce subsequent replacement demand.
 Even so, Erlang-B does not meet the 95\% reliability threshold in the most demanding scenario.